SSL Certificates

 Where to Get SSL Certificates

-For a production eCommerce site that accepts credit card information directly, it is best to purchase a dedicated IP address from your webhost and purchase an individual SSL certificate.
+For a production eCommerce site that accepts credit card information directly, it is best to purchase a dedicated IP address from your webhost and purchase an "private SSL certificate".

-You can purchase them at Verisign, DigiCert, Thawte, GeoTrust, NetworkSolutions, GoDaddy, and other places.
+You can also purchase them at Verisign, DigiCert, Thawte, GeoTrust, InstantSSL, NetworkSolutions, GoDaddy, and other places.

 Learn More